AI Readiness Assessment: A 5-Stage Framework for Business Leaders

 The Seven Domains of AI Maturity

-You’re only as strong as your weakest link, and this applies quite strongly to AI maturity.
+You are only as strong as your weakest link.
 An organization might have excellent technical capabilities but poor governance, or strong leadership commitment with inadequate data infrastructure.

 These seven domains reveal where your organization needs attention: